Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Detailed Experimental Setup

 \subsection{Training and Evaluation Details}

 \textbf{General framework.} All SFT experiments are conducted using \texttt{verl}~\citep{sheng2024hybridflow}.
 We fix the optimizer to AdamW, with a base learning rate of $5\times10^{-5}$ for all models except LLaMA-3.1-8B, where we use $2\times10^{-5}$.
 We employ cosine decay scheduling with a warm-up ratio of 0.1, and train for a single epoch.
 All training runs are performed on 2 H200 GPUs with a single node.
+We have initially tuned the learning rate over $\{1e-3, 5e-4, 1e-4, 1e-5, 2e-5, 5e-5, 1e-6, 5e-6\}$ with one single model on each setting and do not observe notable performance changes when the learning rate is around $5e-4$ to $1e-6$ with the objectives we studied in this paper.
+Therefore, we generally fix the learning rate to ensure a fair and computationally efficient comparison.

 \textbf{Model-Strong (Math).} Our setup for mathematical reasoning largely follows~\citet{wu2025generalization}.
 We train on NuminaMath-CoT~\citep{numina_math_datasets}, which contains 859k chain-of-thought problems collected from multiple sources.
 For efficiency, we sample a 67k subset, which we find to achieve equivalent performance to larger subsets (100k+ or more).
 We set the maximum training length to 3072 tokens and use a micro-batch size of 4.
 Evaluation covers five representative math benchmarks: Math500~\citep{hendrycks2021measuring}, Minerva Math~\citep{lewkowycz2022solving}, Olympiad Bench~\citep{kaggle-aimo}, AIME24~\citep{maa-aime-thresholds}, and AMC23~\citep{maa-math-competitions}.
 Each evaluation uses temperature 1.0, with results reported as the average of 16 generations per example and a maximum generation length of 4096 tokens.